 xcuitrunner, the command-line utility that launches the Xcode UI Test.
 If you want to run multiple Xcode UI Tests in parallel, you can run start multiple containers running

 xcuitrunner on CentOS Linux using Docker.
 Instructions for other Linux distributions

-Before you can run Docker images, you’ll first need to install Docker itself.
+You need to install Docker before you can run Docker containers.
 You can use the Community Edition, Docker CE.

 Install the required packages

 sudo yum install -y yum-utils device-mapper-persistent-data lvm2